 The other two, startled, turned.
-Wilma leaped at one and struck him down with a side slash.
-I looked up at this instant, and the dazed fear on his face at the length 'fher leap, registered vividly.
-The Hans knew nothing our inertron belts, it seemed, and these leaps and dives of ours filled them with terror.
+Wilma leaped at once and struck him down with a side slash.
+I looked up at this instant, and the dazed fear on his face at the length of her leap, registered vividly.
+The Hans knew nothing of our inertron belts, it seemed, and these leaps and dives of ours filled them with terror.